Work email

 • Special instructions

-The PO’s movement can offer insights into every part of the process and reveal each step’s duration, as well as compliance with contract terms.
-You can use these insights to identify and address operational inefficiencies.
+Tracking POs gives visibility into cycle times, process bottlenecks, and contract compliance.
+Teams can use these insights to identify and address operational inefficiencies.
 Additionally, the PO acts as a point of reference when verifying that a delivered order is correct.

-Because of this, you can extract many valuable data points from a single PO by using a centralized, standardized process.
+Because of this, a single PO can be the source of many valuable data points by using a centralized, standardized process.

 When goods arrive at their final destination, you’ll review the order to verify its accuracy.
 When you do, be sure to compare the delivered goods to the PO to confirm that they match.